AndrewLevinson/core-interaction-spring-2020/docs/agendas/week-11.md

 ### Homework

 - Using [the starter HTML code here](https://github.com/AndrewLevinson/symmetrical-octo-potato/tree/master/lab/week-11/starter.html), layout this site in three unique ways.
-Ensure it works differenlty and nicely at browser widths of `375px`, `1024px`, and `1440px`
+Ensure it works differently and nicely at browser widths of `375px`, `1024px`, and `1440px`
   - Use a combination of `@media` queries in CSS and conditional logic with `if` statements in JavaScript
   - You can play around with the starter HTML a little bit if you'd like, but it <b>must be the same HTML file for all three breakpoints</b>
   - Remember to create your own CSS file called "style.css" and JavaScript file called "script.js".
 The code to link them is already in the HTML